Ruben Cantu: Recent developments

 Bexar County (San Antonio) District Attorney Susan Reed indicated to Rick Casey of the Houston Chronicle that she may bring a "murder by perjury" charge against Moreno, the surviving victim of the robbery-shooting and key prosecution witness.
-Juan Moreno is currently a building contractor living in east San Antonio with a teenage child of his own.
+Juan Moreno was now a building contractor living in east San Antonio with a teenage child of his own.
 In 2006, Reed said that she was "deeply skeptical" of someone who recants testimony they gave 20 years previously but agreed that Cantu should not have been prosecuted as a death penalty case.